A Guide to the Best 2022 Benefits for Veterans in Arkansas

-Arkansas veteran benefits unique to this state offer many additional perks and exemptions, complementing the federal benefits available to all eligible U.S. military veterans and their families.
+Arkansas veteran benefits unique to this state offer many additional perks and exemptions to the federal benefits available to all eligible US military veterans and their families.

-More than 222,000 veterans make their home in “The Natural State” (nearly 10% of the state’s population).
-Numerous veteran benefits (including Arkansas disabled veteran benefits) are unique to Arkansas, to honor and support those who served.
+More than 222,000 veterans make their home in “The Natural State” (nearly 10% of the state’s population), and we want to make sure you know what Arkansas veteran benefits and Arkansas disabled veteran benefits you have at your disposal.

 You DESERVE a HIGHER VA rating.